ronin-co/blade/README.md

 To count records, the `useCountOf` hook can be used with the same syntax as the `use` hook.

-If the same read query is used in different layouts surrounding a page or the page itself (this would happen if you place the hook above in a shared utility hook in your app, for example), the query will only be run once and all instances of the hook will return its results.
+If the same read query is used in different layouts surrounding a page or the page itself (this would happen if you place the hook in a shared utility hook in your app, for example), the query will only be run once and all instances of the hook will return its results.
 In other words, queries are deduped across layouts and pages.

 #### `useCookie` (Server)